dnsimple/dnsimple-api-examples/terraform/consul/README.md

 # DNSimple Network Infrastructure Automation with Consul and Terraform Demo

 Welcome to DNSimple's Network Infrastructure Automation with Consul and Terraform demo.
 This demo is designed to provide a structured environment for you to gain practical insights into infrastructure automation and service discovery.
-With a focus on real-world application, this demo guides you through a systematic process of setting up, deploying, and managing services in a simulated environment.
+With a focus on real-world applications, this demo guides you through a systematic process of setting up, deploying, and managing services in a simulated environment.
 By integrating DNSimple for domain management, Docker for containerization, and employing Consul for service discovery alongside Terraform for infrastructure as code, you'll experience the seamless interaction between these technologies.
 As you progress through the steps, from preparing configuration files to deploying and updating services, you'll grasp the essential concepts and practices that underpin modern network infrastructure automation.
-Whether you're looking to hone your skills or exploring new horizons in automation, this demo provides a comprehensive and engaging platform to enhance your understanding and capabilities in orchestrating network resources efficiently.
+Whether you're looking to hone your skills or explore new horizons in automation, this demo provides a comprehensive and engaging platform to enhance your understanding and capabilities in orchestrating network resources efficiently.

 What you'll gain from this demo:

-- Grasp the strategic advantage of Infrastructure as Code (IaC) through Consul and Terraform, enabling rapid, consistent and error-free provisioning of network resources which can significantly accelerate the time-to-market.
+- Grasp the strategic advantage of Infrastructure as Code (IaC) through Consul and Terraform, enabling rapid, consistent, and error-free provisioning of network resources which can significantly accelerate the time-to-market.
 - Dive into the automated service deployment and DNS record updates enabled by Consul-Terraform Sync, illustrating a model for maintaining real-time service availability and domain resolution which are essential for business continuity.
 - Practical insights into the seamless integration between DNSimple, Consul, and Terraform, providing a holistic view of the network infrastructure automation process.